 - Program cost estimates to Financial Aid: Every year at the end of March chairs are asked to provide the estimated cost of their program to the Financial Aid department.

-- Program review: While an in-depth program evaluation occurs every five to seven years for the purposes of quality assurance, your department will also engage in an annual environmental scan, and ongoing curriculum development and program renewal processes as well.
+- Program renewal: While an in-depth program evaluation occurs every five to seven years for the purposes of quality assurance, your department will also engage in an annual environmental scan, and ongoing curriculum development and program renewal processes as well.
 You’ll need to become familiar with the Quality Assurance Framework that provides more details and guidance.
 Check out the Guide to Program Review and contact the Curriculum Development and Renewal team in CETL for assistance.

 - Research projects: If faculty within your department have assignments that involve research with human participants as part of their course work, it is your responsibility to ensure ethical considerations have been addressed, according to Camosun’s Ethical Conduct for Research Involving Human Subjects Policy.
 Make sure your instructors inform you of their plans for student research projects, so that you can ensure students are being taught how to engage in ethical research that minimizes risk of harm (physical or psychological).
-You can help promote measures such as: Informed consent (clear expectations, avoid deceptive practices, voluntary participation); anonymity/confidentiality (remove any identifying information, know limits of confidentiality such as child abuse disclosure, keep research notes in secure place); the right to withdraw from participation; and protection for vulnerable groups.
+You can help promote measures such as: Informed consent (clear expectations, avoid deceptive practices, voluntary participation); anonymity/confidentiality (remove any identifying information, know limits of confidentiality such as child abuse disclosure, and keep research notes in secure place); the right to withdraw from participation; and protection for vulnerable groups.
 Contact the Research Ethics Board for more information, and check out the REB guide.

 - Scheduled Development coordination: It is the responsibility of the dean to approve scheduled development intents, proposals and reports for all faculty.
 However, chairs play an important role in reviewing these submissions before the dean gives final approval.
 Chairs ensure that faculty are taking their SD time in a way that works with department needs.
 Chairs may also play a role in encouraging/suggesting ideas for potential SD projects, collaboration on projects, and sharing the learning from projects back out to the department/school.
 The SD year runs from May 1 to April 30 (with intents/proposals due to the chair by February 1st each year).
 Guidelines can be found in your collective agreement, and through the SD info page.